 The Ghost in the Genome: Why the Future of Food is Hidden in the Past

 In a high-security greenhouse in the English countryside, a wheat plant is dying.
 Its leaves are mottled with the tell-tale rust-coloured pustules of Puccinia graminis.
 To a farmer, this is a disaster.
-To a biological detective, it is a crime scene: and the "fingerprints" of the culprit are scattered across thousands of disparate databases.
+To a biological detective, it is a crime scene: the "fingerprints" of the culprit are scattered across thousands of disparate databases.

 The mystery isn't just what is killing the wheat, but where the solution has been hiding for the last ten thousand years.